nano-to/nano-docs/articles/pow.md

 - video: true
 -----

-Standalone proof of work API.
-For scaling your Nano apps, easily.
+Standalone GPU powered Proof of Work API.
+Scale Nano apps, easily.

 > **Free 30 PoW, per 30 minute for testing**.
 Need more?
 Get a [prepaid API key](https://nano.to?register).

+## Add API To Your Node

-## Usage
+## Manual Usage

 You can use any of the following URL types: